 For a basic black mark or any combination of coloured marks, an SPI Laser is an excellent purchase which is used globally by industrial manufacturers.
 Our Lasers combine a wide range frequency pulsing output with high peak power to produce long-lasting very fine, extremely precise, controlled marks and ablation.
 Using a galvo mirror delivery these units can mark almost any material at very high speed.
 We produce many different models to match the power level and beam quality required for the task at hand.

 Laser markers are easily integrated with material handlers, X-Y tables, galvos, rotary axis drives, bowl feeders, conveyors, dial tables and other industrial manufacturing equipment.

-Below you will find two types of documents to help increase your knowledge on the capabilities and applications of laser marking:
+Below you will find two types of documents to help increase your knowledge on the capabilities and laser marking applications:

 ‘Applications Insights’ are detailed articles on specific applications.